architect/arcdown/readme.md

 Mark all external links (links starting with "http[s]://") with `target=_blank` and an optional class.

-Plugin defaults are used in `arcdown`.
+`markdown-it-external-anchor` defaults are used in Arcdown.

 [`markdown-it-external-anchor` docs](https://github.com/binyamin/markdown-it-external-anchor)